S. Koreas Import Of Japanese Seafood Plummets For 2nd Month - UrduPoint

 S. Korea's Import Of Japanese Seafood Plummets For 2nd Month

-SEOUL, (UrduPoint / Pakistan Point News - 20th Jun, 2023 ) ::South Korea's import of Japanese seafood plummeted for the second consecutive month on rising worry about Japan's planned release of radioactive wastewater from its crippled Fukushima Daiichi nuclear power plant into the Pacific Ocean.
+SEOUL, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) :::South Korea's import of Japanese seafood plummeted for the second consecutive month on rising worry about Japan's planned release of radioactive wastewater from its crippled Fukushima Daiichi nuclear power plant into the Pacific Ocean.

 The import of Japanese seafood, including live, refrigerated and frozen fish as well as shellfish, dropped 30.6 percent over the year to 2,129 tons in May, after sinking 26.0 percent in April, Yonhap news agency said Monday citing data from the Korea Customs Service.